ml4ai/delphi/README.md

 ![alt text](/sphinx/delphi_screenshot.png?raw=True")

+The arrows show the direction of causal influences between entities.
+Circular arrowheads indicate a positive correlation, while tee arrowheads indicate an inverse correlation.

 As of now, the command-line interface of Delphi makes it easy to visualize causal relations extracted from the Eidos machine reading system in the JSON-LD